ucm-it/hpc_docs/docs/hpcdocs/hpc-tutorials/gpu_best_practices.md

 ### Submission Guidelines

-Jobs requiring GPU resources should specify:

-- Number of GPUs needed
-- GPU type requirements (Only **Necessary** if running on `test` Partition)
-- Memory requirements

 > Below are some example directives that may be used when preparing Slurm Job Scripts or Interactive Sessions.